 - 1 bell pepper, diced (remove seeds before dicing)

 - 1/2 cup dry white wine

 - 2 tomatoes, diced

 - 1 cup fish stock (or bottled clam juice)

-- 1 teaspoon of your favorite fresh herbs (herbs were in the colonial garden, including parsley and rosemary)
+- 1 teaspoon of your favorite fresh herbs (herbs were in the colonial gardens, including parsley and rosemary)

 - 20 fresh mussels, scrubbed and with the beards cut off

 - 20 littleneck clams, scrubbed

 - 1 pound of firm-fleshed white fish, cut into cubes